tsukaoyuki/armijo_linesearch/README.md

 ### Usage
-Use `Sls` in your code by adding the following script.
+Use linesearch in your code by adding the following script.

 ```python
 import optimizers.sls